Resources, Fees, FAQs

 Then you’re exploratory!
 It’s great to explore a variety of academic areas to determine what best fits you.
 You will meet with an exploratory advisor who can help you select classes that fulfill graduation requirements and explore a variety of interest areas.
 You should plan to take GS 150 – Exploratory Studies during which you’ll learn about your own skills, abilities, interests, and values and which academic areas may be a best fit.

 Will my parents be with me when I schedule classes?

 No, but you will have an advisor to lead you through the process.
 Family members are not in attendance during academic advising and registration because they have their own work to do within their own FOCUS schedule.
 The FOCUS academic advisors are specially trained to work with a variety of students to help you select an appropriate course schedule.
 Our academic advisors are the people who understand the nuances of scheduling that cannot be found in course catalog lists so they are the best people with whom to work to build the appropriate schedule.
 Every class that is available for registration at FOCUS gets you closer to graduation.

 What if I change my mind on a major during the summer?

 If you change your mind on a plan of study after FOCUS, or AP credit comes in, then you can change your schedule online during July or August.
-You’ll meet with your advisor again in the days just before Fall semester begins in case you need to make schedule changes through the first week of classes, the drop/add period, if needed.
+You’ll have the opportunity to meet with your advisor again any time after FOCUS sessions are complete and can make schedule changes through the first week of classes, the drop/add period, if needed.

 When do I complete my housing preferences and learn my housing information?

 For June FOCUS Participants: All FOCUS participants get to learn more about Residential Life during sessions at FOCUS.
 Then, students will complete your housing preferences at the end of your FOCUS session.
 Residential Life will do assignments by mid-July and send them to your Valpo email.